albin-lindstrom/zabbix-edgemax-template/readme.md

 ## ⚙️ Installation

+1. Select a branch according to your Zabbix version and download the xml.
-1. Import *zbx_edgemax_template.xml* to Zabbix (Configuration -> Templates -> Import)
+2. Import *zbx_edgemax_template.xml* to Zabbix (Configuration -> Templates -> Import)
-2. Add the template *Template EdgeMAX SNMPv2* to your host and configure
+3. Add the template *Template EdgeMAX SNMPv2* to your host and configure
    1. Add *{$SNMP_COMMUNITY}* to your host's macros and configure it. (default is usually public)
-3. Enable the *SNMP* agent on your EdgeMAX device.
+4. Enable the *SNMP* agent on your EdgeMAX device.
    1. Set *SNMP community* to the same value as your macro or the other way around.

 ## 🏷️ Features